-Michael Arrigo expert witness in Federal State and Civil Courts on ACA, HIPAA, Healthcare costs in malpractice and personal injury, False Claims Act cases involving Medicare Advantage and Electronic Health Records.
+Medical Billing Coding Michael Arrigo expert witness in Federal State and Civil Courts on Fraud, Affordable Care Act, HIPAA, Healthcare costs in malpractice and personal injury, drug pricing, False Claims Act cases involving Medicare Advantage and Electronic Health Records.
 Click here to contact.
-In my work as an expert witness regarding medical billing and coding, I provide opinions on Usual Customary and [...]
+Medical billing coding work requires rendering opinions on the Usual Customary and [...]

 In my work as an expert witness regarding the Patient Protection and Affordable Care Act (also known as the "ACA" or "Obamacare"), I find that more medical malpractice and personal industry cases as well as cases involving requirements for insurance coverage for self-insured employer's employees encompass ACA in their scope.
 The ACA may change the economics of healthcare as they apply to a legal matter involving damages, value of care, or insurance coverage and benefits.

 CMS stated that its systems are being updated to accommodate ICD-10 NCDs and LCDs.
 This also resulted in "temporary" suspensions of payments for LCDs.

 ICD-10 and Meaningful Use Webinar - Synergies, Workflows Risks and Opportunities Context and Learning Objectives The recent CMS / AMA announcement on ICD-10 implementation; who is now eligible for a reprieve on their ICD-10 completion date; and what it means for certain providers, health IT companies and payers The 10+ Meaningful Use Stage 2 measures [...]